mohammedalsamki/reading-notes/README.md

-# About me
+# Code 102 Reading Notes

-Hi iam mohammed alsamki and i am glad to be here with u to leant new stuff about wep develpmint and this some of my work here :
+Hi iam mohammed alsamki and i am glad to be here with u to leant new stuff about wep develpmint and this some of what i had larned here :

 name  | link |
 ------------ | -------------